MoarVM/MoarVM/docs/extops.markdown

 it throws a bytecode validation exception.
-If it has been loaded (by itself or by a dependency), it compares the signatures of the call in the compunit whose frame is being validated against the signature of the loaded op by that name, and if they don't match, throw a bytecode validation exception: "custom call signature mismatch - the op's old signature was deprecated?"
+If it has been loaded (by itself or by a dependency), it compares the signatures of the call in the compunit whose frame is being validated against the signature of the loaded op by that name, and if they don't match, throw a bytecode validation exception: "extension op
+<opname> call signature mismatch - the op's old signature (xxxx) was
+deprecated?
+You tried to load a call with signature <xxxx>."
 If the signatures matched, operand type validation of the actual passed parameters (register indexes) proceeds normally, using the extop's signature.
-The validator copies the function pointer from the process-wide registry into the in-memory record of the extop call in that compunit, and invokes it.
+The validator copies the function pointer from the process-wide registry into the in-memory record of the extop call in that compunit.

 #### Loading Extensions